 - 1 Click Import.
 The Import Credentials dialog appears. - 2 From the WhatsUp Gold Server list, select a WhatsUp Gold Server endpoint from which to import credentials or click browse (...) to open the WhatsUp Gold Remote Server dialog to Add, Edit, Copy, or Delete WhatsUp Gold remote servers from which to import credentials. - 3 Click Import.
-WhatsConnected imports all of the SNMPv1, SNMPv2, SNMPv3, SSH, and VMware credentials from the selected WhatsUp Gold server Credentials Library, and they appear in the Protocol Settings/Credentials dialog.
+WhatsConnected imports all of the currently configured credentials from the selected WhatsUp Gold server Credentials Library, and they appear in the Protocol Settings/Credentials dialog.